vitoleandro/challenge_exzeo/readme.md

 **TASKS**
 * All of the base, and novice requirements
-+ Use a Javacript framework (Angular, React, Backbone, etc...)
++ Use a JavaScript framework (Angular, React, Backbone, etc...)
 + Use SASS or LESS for custom CSS
 + Make use of CSS animations